 Every year, tile manufacturers come up with new and interesting textures and patterns.
 Explore the world of concrete tiles and you might find the look that you’re aiming for.

-Any Tile Laid in Herringbone or Chevron Pattern
+Tiles in Herringbone or Chevron Pattern

 Although chevron and herringbone may look very similar; and to some people, may even look the same, but the two patterns are different when you look closer.